mclaughlin-thomas/PacktLearnC/Chapter20/genNotes.md

 Each argument we pass via the command line is separated by whitespace.
 We can make a single argument of several space separated words by enclosing the group of words in either 'words words ' or "words words".

 ## Simple Use of argc and argv

+code example, showArgs.c

+There is also one Standard Library Routine, getopt() and one GNU C Library function, getopt_long() that is intended to simplify command-line option processing.

+"The older getopt() routine, declared in unistd.h, expects single-character options.
+The newer and preferred getopt_ long() routine is declared in getopt.h; it can process both single-character options as well as whole-word option specifiers.
+The getopt_long() function is system-dependent, and there are subtle differences in the way it is implemented for GNU C versus POSIX and other system libraries. "

+To get a flavor of getopt() and how it makes argument processing somewhat simpler, although not completely so, lets explore the following very simple program using getopt():